dgist-datalab/AppL/README.md

 For the emulation, you can check the two main results, one is the cache miss rate in read requests and the other is I/O traffic.

 #### Cache miss rate
-The section '[Read page information]' shows the detailed informaction of read requests
+The section '[Read page information]' shows the detailed information of read requests
 ```
 [Read page information]
 a_type	BH	l_type	max	min	avg	cnt	percentage